 - 1 15 oz can tomato sauce

 - ½ can black beans, drained and rinsed (used a standard 15 oz can)

 - ½ can kidney beans, drained and rinsed (used a standard 15 oz can)

 - 1 4 oz can diced green chili

-In a large pot over medium heat, sauté bacon until crispy.
-Remove back for later with a slotted spoon.
+- In a large pot over medium heat, sauté bacon until crispy.
+Remove with a slotted spoon and reserve for later.
 If there is excess bacon grease remove it, otherwise cook the onions in it.

 - Add onions and cook until soft (about 5 minutes).
 Add bell pepper and garlic; cook 1 additional minute to soften.

 - Add the leftover cubed brisket and all dry seasonings.
 Let cook 1 minute stirring often.
 Get those seasonings integrated!

-Add beer and allow it to deglaze the pan and cook off the alcohol (about 1-2 minutes).
-Then add coffee, tomatoes, beans, corn, and green chili.
+- Add beer and allow it to deglaze the pan and cook off the alcohol (about 1-2 minutes).
+Then add coffee, tomatoes, beans, corn, green chili, and the reserved bacon.